 Emmanuel Macron’s state visit was by far the most high-profile of the three dignitaries this week.
 As multiple outlets reported, finding a way to “save” the Iran Deal was at the top of Macron’s policy agenda.
 President Trump, of course, has made his distaste for the deal in its present form well known.
 He has set a deadline of May 12 for the United States’ European partners to find a way to fix the flaws he sees in the agreement, namely the sunset clauses, inspection restrictions, and failure to adequately confront Iran’s ballistic missile program and regional behavior.
 If Europe fails to address these issues to Trump’s satisfaction, Trump has said he will formally withdraw the United States from the agreement, paving the way for the reimposition of harsh economic sanctions.

-Macron arrived armed with a proposal for a “new, bigger” Iran Deal — clever phrasing given the President’s affinity for all things “new” and “big.”
+Macron arrived in Washington armed with a proposal for a “new, bigger” Iran Deal.
+This was potentially clever branding given the American President’s affinity for all things “new” and “big.”
 Details are sparse at the moment, but the main idea is that the deal will add three new “pillars” targeted at Trump’s stated areas of concern.
-Macron hopes that this will be sufficient to placate the American President and prevent a collapse of the deal.
+Macron hopes that this enhanced deal will be sufficient to placate the American President and prevent a collapse of the existing version.

 Liberman will be meeting with Defense Secretary Jim Mattis as well as National Security Advisor John Bolton, both of whom share Liberman’s hawkish views on Iran.
 Liberman is sure to pressure both of them for stronger American action against Iran, both on the deal and in other regional conflicts in Syria and Yemen.
 While Mattis has so far proven reluctant to entirely repudiate the Iran Deal to the point where he believes the United States should abandon it altogether, Bolton has shown no such lack of courage in his convictions.
 The National Security Advisor has kept a low profile in his first few weeks on the job — at the very least, he has yet to get the United States into another war — but this is a man who for years has been publicly calling for direct military action against Iran.
 Liberman is sure to find a sympathetic ear during their meeting.